james-cranley/pdf-compress/README.md

 # pdf-compress

-Shrink a large PDF to fit a size budget by **selectively rasterising only the heavy pages** — typically figure pages built from enormous *vector* scatter / UMAP / spatial plots — while leaving text pages as native, searchable vector.
+Shrink a large PDF to fit a size budget by **selectively rasterising only the heavy pages** — typically figure pages built from enormous *vector* plots — while leaving text pages as native, searchable vector.

 It then **maximises quality under the budget**: it renders the heavy pages at the highest DPI whose output still fits under your target size.